Speak2/llm_project/README.md

    ```
    python manage.py migrate
    ```
+   If any issues arise during migration, please refer to the troubleshooting section.

 7. Install and start Ollama:
    Follow the instructions at [Ollama's official website](https://ollama.ai/download) to install Ollama on your system.